How To Grow (Almost) Anything | Spring 2026

 (i) What DNA would you want to edit and why?
 In class, George shared a variety of ways to edit the genes and genomes of humans and other organisms.
 Such DNA editing technologies have profound implications for human health, development, and even human longevity and human augmentation.
 DNA editing is also already commonly leveraged for flora and fauna, for example in nature conservation efforts, (animal/plant restoration, de-extinction), or in agriculture (e.g. plant breeding, nitrogen fixation).
 What kinds of edits might you want to make to DNA (e.g., human genomes and beyond) and why?

-Colossal, Biosciences Inc., biotechnology company that leverages genetic engineering to working to de-extinct various historic animals, such as the woolly mammoth.
+Colossal Biosciences Inc., a biotechnology company using genetic engineering to de-extinct various historic animals such as the woolly mammoth, dodo, and dire wolf.

-Colossal, Biosciences Inc., biotechnology company that leverages genetic engineering to working to de-extinct various historic animals, such as the woolly mammoth.
+Colossal Biosciences Inc., a biotechnology company using genetic engineering to de-extinct various historic animals such as the woolly mammoth, dodo, and dire wolf.

 (ii) What technology or technologies would you use to perform these DNA edits and why?